Experimental investigation relating free-surface features to sub-surface turbulence: Introduction

-No experimental studies that we are aware of have attempted to identify surface features and correlate them directly to the time- and space-resolved sub-surface velocity field, as we do in the present study.
-In our experiments, we take measurements of the sub-surface flow and the surface elevation in a 2-D plane simultaneously.
-This allows us to directly couple the observed features on the surface with the flow underneath at higher Reynolds numbers than are available for DNS.
-The turbulent flow in our experiments was generated in a jet-stirred tank which is an iteration of the concept pioneered by \cite{variano2008}.
-We use a method recently developed by \Semati\ \citep[see also ][]{aliAbstract}, where a horizontal slice of the flow close to the surface is measured using Particle Image Velocimetry (PIV), while the surface itself is measured using two-dimensional profilometry.
+A multitude of experimental studies of free-surface homogeneous turbulence, where turbulence is generated far beneath the water surface and diffuses towards it, can be found in the literature.
+In the majority of studies, turbulence is generated by an oscillating grid at the bottom of a water tank and allowed to diffuse towards the surface \citep[][]{Thompson1975, hopfinger1976, brumley1987, McKenna2004,herlina2008,Chiapponi2012, Lacassagne2017}, or by jets with zero net flow \citep[][]{variano2008,asher2012,variano2013,carter2016,Jamin2024, ruth2024}.
+Several studies have measured sub-surface velocity fields affected by a free surface \cite{brumley1987, variano2008, ruth2024}, sometimes along with dissolved gas concentration fields \cite{herlina2008, Lacassagne2017}.
+Some work has been done on measuring the tangential velocity fields at the surface itself \cite{McKenna2004, qi2025, li2024}, sometimes along with the free surface deformations \cite{chatellier2013parametric}.
+Simultaneous measurements of the free surface topology and the velocity field below were reported using a laser line-scanning technique \cite{savelsberg2006, savelsberg2009} or by measuring the two-dimensional surface field directly \cite{dabiri2001, dabiri2003, fouras2008, ng2011experimental, gomit2013free, steinmann2021} (see \cite{gomit2022free} for comparisons between the different methods).
+However, no experimental studies that we are aware of have attempted to identify surface topology features from time- and space-resolved surface height measurements and correlate them directly to the sub-surface velocity field, as we do in the present study.
+In our experiments, we generate turbulence in a jet-stirred tank and take measurements of the surface elevation in a 2-D plane and the velocity field in a plane directly beneath, simultaneously.
+We use a method recently developed by \Semati, where a horizontal slice of the flow close to the surface is measured using Particle Image Velocimetry (PIV), while the surface itself is measured using two-dimensional profilometry.
+This allows us to directly couple the observed features on the surface with the flow underneath at high Reynolds numbers.